Global shares stumble, oil steadies after flying start to second half

-LONDON World shares pulled back and bonds and gold regained favour on Tuesday as a long-range ballistic missile test by North Korea and July 4 holidays for U.S. markets dampened risk appetite.
+LONDON (Reuters) - World shares pulled back and bonds and gold regained favour on Tuesday as a long-range ballistic missile test by North Korea and July 4 holidays for U.S. markets dampened risk appetite.

 Asian shares were pushed lower and South Korea's won slid to a 16-week low after the North's missile landed in Japanese territorial waters amid assertions from Pyongyang that it could now strike "anywhere in the world".